emammendes/mittagleffler/README.md

 ## On the fortran code

-The fortran code provided in the package is provided by Davide Verotta.
-I have simply modified and update to accommodate the free form of Fortran 90, to deal with complex numbers and to be part of R-package.
+The original fortran code is provided by Davide Verotta.
+I have simply modified and updated to accommodate the free form of Fortran 90, to deal with complex numbers and to be part of a R-package.
 I thank Davide for allowing me to make the code publicly available.

 The original fortran code is based on a Matlab function developed by Igor Podlubny and Martin Kacena.